 Basic Math is designed to assist students who have not had adequate mathematical training.
 The goal of the course is to provide basic skills in numerical operations that are necessary for balancing check books, filing taxes, or keeping accounts.
 The course prepares students for College Algebra.
 Credit students only.
-(Pass/fail.
-3 institutional credit hours)
+(Counts toward GPA but does not fulfill degree requirements toward graduation.)